-Teddybear cholla (Cylindropuntia bigelovii), sometimes also called jumping cholla, was named after the shape of the upper segments, which resemble the arms of a teddybear.
+This species was named after the shape of the upper segments, which resemble the arms of a teddybear.
 Should this resemblance, however, make you hug it, you will regret it a million times: the ‘softness’ of this plant is deceptive, as it consists of a solid mass of very sharp spines.
-The name jumping cholla refers to the loose segments, which ‘jump’ on bypassing animals or people (see caption above).
+It is also sometimes called jumping cholla, referring to the loose segments, which ‘jump’ on bypassing animals or people (see caption above).

 A dense stand of teddybear cholla is found in Joshua Tree National Park, California, where these pictures were taken.
 (Photos copyright © by Kaj Halberg)

 Teddybear cholla and red barrel cactus (Ferocactus cylindraceus, see below), Anza-Borrego Desert State Park, California.
 (Photo copyright © by Kaj Halberg)

 Flowers of teddybear cholla are green. – Joshua Tree National Park, California.
 (Photo copyright © by Kaj Halberg)